- WHERE DO SCORPIONS LIVE?

-Remember that the Drione is light and white so it will be visible where applied.
+The only “downside” to using Drione is that its light and “white” like confection sugar so it will be visible where applied.
 Try directing applications to cracks and crevices where scorpions want to use for nesting or entering the room and use a HAND DUSTER to help with the treatment.
 They will allow you to make precise applications and to help minimize waste.
-Any applied which misses the target sight can wiped up with a damp paper towel or rag.
-Once Drione gets wet, it loses it’s effectiveness.
-This is why you need to apply it in living areas and not attics or crawl spaces.
-Deltamethrin Dust isn’t affected by moisture which is another reason why it is better suited for these areas.
+Any applied which misses the target sight can be wiped up with a damp paper towel or rag.
+Once Drione gets wet, it loses it’s effectiveness so don’t saturate the treated areas with water.

 Scorpions are a pest found throughout most of the United States.
 Though most don’t have a sting which is deadly, at least one does so don’t touch or handle them.
 Since scorpions like to crawl around in the dark, people have a tendency to step on them during the night and get stung this way so be careful if you are finding them in your home.
 Use a Black Light to help see any which are out; the Hand Held Zapper is another good tool to keep around if they are in the home.
-Treat the outside with the Delta Guard Granules and Cykick CS spray to keep numbers under control but you will have to do some dusting and liquid treatments inside once they get in the home.
+Treat the outside with the Maxxthor Granules and Maxxthor EC spray to keep numbers under control but you will have to do some dusting and liquid treatments inside once they get in the home.
 Use the Deltamethrin Dust for attics and crawl spaces; the Drione is best suited for treating the perimeter of rooms you don’t want scorpions to enter.
-Phantom aerosol is handy for areas where the dust is too messy, such as under baseboards or furniture, so keep a can of it around.
-Use either the Lamda-Cyhalothrin or Onslaught for long term residual that can be sprayed.
-Both are very active on scorpions, odorless and easy to apply.
-Since scorpions can take a long time to develop and infest a home, it might take several months before you get the problem under control so have patience when treating.
+FS MP aerosol is handy for areas where the dust is too messy, such as under baseboards or furniture, so keep a can of it around.
 Remember to set out some Scorpion Glue Traps to help monitor activity and if you identify and treat nest sights the way we describe above, you will be able to knock them out once and for all!!

 Order online and get a 5% discount!
 We ship fast with 99.9% of all orders shipping within 1 business day!!